Ihor-Khomenko/LLM-tester-tool/Readme.md

 # LLM Harmful Content Tester - for unprotected and protected LLMs

+For phd research purposes only.

-This tool allows you to test an LLM (Large Language Model) for its ability to refuse to answer harmful or unethical prompts.
+This tool allows to test an LLM (Large Language Model) for its ability to refuse to answer harmful or unethical prompts.
 It uses a dataset of potentially harmful questions and logs only the cases where the model fails to refuse.

 ## Features
 - Test your LLM with a large set of harmful prompts.